 The SouthWaves name was originally used as the name of a community radio station, which began broadcasting online in 2015.
-It was founded by autistic University Of Chichester alumnus Jamie Dyer, who has been involved in broadcasting for over ten years.
+It was founded by autistic University Of Chichester alumnus Jamie Dyer.

-SouthWaves Radio specialised in speech and drama programming, and had the benefit of working with many high profile organisations across Sussex and Hampshire.
-We have worked with a number of organisations including the Chichester Festival Theatre, University Of Chichester, Worthing Theatres, New Theatre Royal Portsmouth and the Aldingbourne Trust.
-The station was so successful and unique, that the opportunity was open for us to submit for a local DAB and FM community license for Portsmouth and Chichester.
+SouthWaves Radio specialised in speech and drama programming and had the benefit of working with many high profile organisations across Sussex and Hampshire.
+The station was so unique, that the opportunity was open for us to submit for a local DAB and FM community license for Portsmouth and Chichester.
 Due to personal, financial and other constraints, the dream ended in early 2017.
 However, the unique prospect of speech and drama related content has kept the idea fresh in people’s mind; this is where SouthWaves Audio comes in!

 About Jamie Dyer